 Figure 1: The Myopia Map: A global epidemic

 The public health priorities in dealing with myopia are two-fold: (i) to prevent myopia onset where possible; and (ii) to mitigate the risk of ocular diseases such as retinal detachment and myopic macular degeneration and associated vision loss in those who become myopic.
 Public health strategies can be practitioner-led, involving health promotion activities provided to those attending primary care settings, or population-based where the entire population is targeted.

 The primary care and population health approaches should, however, be complementary.
 Complete prevention or delayed onset (later onset is associated with slower progression) would be ideal.
 Among children who have already become myopic, altering the rate of progression can still reduce the lifetime risk of progression to high myopia and disease development.
 Eye health practitioners can primarily contribute to the latter by implementing a personalized risk-based management approach for the treatment of individuals with progressive nearsightedness.

-The risk-based approach involves prescribing individualized, evidence-based treatments and behavioral modifications that slow or prevent continued progression.
-This form of clinical care targets the intrinsic physiology of eye growth by modifying optical defocus, altering growth signaling or motivating behavior change to reduce exposure to known risk factors.
+The risk-based approach involves prescribing individualized, evidence-based treatments and behavioural modifications that slow or prevent continued progression.
+This form of clinical care targets the intrinsic physiology of eye growth by modifying optical defocus, altering growth signalling or motivating behaviour change to reduce exposure to known risk factors.
 These practitioner-led strategies provide additional choices to those at risk, which may or may not be adopted as they can involve additional cost or inconvenience and because parental awareness of the risks of myopia is low.